BenKite/baseball_data/README.md

 Ben Kite

-2017-01-15
+2017-01-20

-This is my collection of Python scripts that pull baseball data from the internet in fun ways.
-I looked at baseball-reference.com and came up with some ways that I wanted to combine their data across multiple pages.
-Here I outline what each script does.
+This is my collection of Python scripts that pull baseball data from the internet.
+All data are pulled from baseball-reference.com.

 dataScrape.py:
-Uses BeautifulSoup to scrape data from html and put them in pandas data frames.
+Contains a series of functions that use BeautifulSoup to scrape data from html and put them in pandas data frames.
 This is where I will keep all of my data scraping functions.
 I will work on adding comments explaining what is being done with the webpages.

 gameData.py:
 I wanted a dataset for a given year that has basic information for all games played (teams involved, scores, winner, loser, save, attendence, etc.).
 I searched for this for about 30 seconds, and then I gave up and saw this as a fun opportunity work on some Python.
-I used the “finder” function in dataScrape.py to pull out the data from each teams page for the year I want.
+I used the “gameFinder” function in dataScrape.py to pull out the data from each teams page for the year I want.
 These datasets have all of the 162 (more if theres postseason play) for that team.
 I stacked all 30 datasets together, removed the duplicate games (I only